AllieRays/dev-assessment/exercises/000_windows_prerequisites.md

   fi
 }
 ```
-source ~/.bashrc
+`source ~/.bashrc`

 ## Restart your computer
 () Save and close and restart your computer. \
 () Once the windows machine is up and running restart docker and check the settings listed above \
-Everything else will be done again with Unbuntu
+All remaining steps will be done inside of WSL with bash

 ---

-# Ubuntu configuration
+# WSL with Bash and Ubuntu configuration

 ## Install Docker for Ubuntu virtual box
 [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)